rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

   }
 }

-// How to write a destructor in the next version impl MyStruct : Drop {
+// How to write a destructor in hypothetical future-Rust impl MyStruct : Drop {
   fn drop() {
   }